pandysong/blog/content/post/mipi_host_driver_and_panel_driver.md

 drivers/gpu/drm/rockchip/dw-mipi-dsi.c
 ```

-It will controls the registers in SOC in order to connect to a panel.
+It controls the registers in SOC in order to connect to a panel.

 ## MIPI Panel Driver

 What is the panel?
 It basically means the Panel, which could be controlled BY
 SoC via communication channels, for example in case of MIPI DSI, the host could
-control the panel via D0 vis DSI commands.
+control the panel by DSI commands via D0.

 ## Connector